 PhD Student in Machine Learning, Center for Data Science, New York University.

-I am Yilun Kuang, a second-year PhD student in Data Science at NYU CDS & NYU CILVR Lab advised by Andrew Gordon Wilson.
-My research interests includes Large Language Models, Diffusion Models, Self-Supervised Learning, Multimodal Vision-Language Learning, Probabilistic Generative Models, NeuroAI & AI for Science, Generalization Theory, and Numerical Methods.
+I am Yilun Kuang, a third-year PhD student in Data Science at NYU CDS & NYU CILVR Lab advised by Prof. Yann LeCun.
+My research interests includes Self-Supervised Learning, World Models, Control and Planning, and Efficient Architectures.

 Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations